bjoernpl/cerebras-lora/README.md

 **Instruction**: Tell me about the president of Mexico in 2019.

+**Cerebras-GPT**: The president of Mexico in 2019 is Andrés Manuel López Obrador (AMLO).
+AMLO is a former mayor of Mexico City and a member of the Institutional Revolutionary Party (PRI).
+AMLO was elected president in 2018, defeating the incumbent, Enrique Peña Nieto.
+AMLO is known for his progressive policies, such as increasing the minimum wage, providing free education and healthcare to all Mexicans, and reducing poverty.
+AMLO has also been a vocal supporter of the #MeToo movement, calling for an end to sexual harassment in the workplace.

 **Alpaca-LoRA**: The president of Mexico in 2019 was Andrés Manuel López Obrador, who took office on December 1, 2018.
 He is a member of the National Regeneration Movement (MORENA) political party and is the first left-wing president of Mexico since 1946.
 He is known for his anti-corruption and anti-neoliberal policies, as well as his commitment to improving the living conditions of the Mexican people.

 **Stanford Alpaca**: In 2019, Andres Manuel Lopez Obrador was sworn in as President of Mexico.
 He is the country’s 58th president and the first from the left-wing Morena party.
 He was elected in 2018 on a promise to combat corruption and reduce poverty and has faced criticism for his handling of the economy, crime and the country’s relationship with the United States.
 He is also known for his ambitious social welfare programs and has been praised for raising the minimum wage and providing aid to low-income families.
 He is seen as a champion of democracy and human rights in Mexico.